codedragon/code_reviews/slides.md

-# A general term used to describe any unexpected problem with hardware or software.
+# A general term to describe any unexpected problem with hardware or software.